alomj/Minesweeper/README.md

 # Minesweeper
-This is a Python implementation of the classic Minesweeper game using the Pygame library.
-The game board is generated with a specified probability of bombs and allows players to click on tiles to reveal them or flag them as bombs.
+The game features a grid of clickable squares with hidden "mines" scattered across the board.
+The goal is to clear the board without detonating any minis by using the number of mines clues next to each square

 ## Features:
 - Classic Minesweeper mechanics: clicking to reveal, flagging suspected mines, and losing when a mine is clicked.